stklcode/statify-blacklist/README.md

 * WordPress 3.9
 * Statify plugin installed and activated (tested up to 1.4.3)

+## Frequently Asked Questions ##

+### What is blocked by default? ###
+Nothing.
+By default all blacklists are empty and disabled.
+They can and have to be filled by the blog administrator.

+A default blacklist is not provided, as the plugin itself totally neutral.
+If you want to filter out referer spam, visitors from search engines or just "false" referers from 301 redirects only depends on you.

+### Does the filter effect user experience? ###
+No. It only prevent's _Statify_ from tracking, nothing more or less.

+### Does live filtering impact performance? ###
+Yes, but probalby not noticeable.
+Checking a single referer string against a (usually small) list should be neglectible compared to the total loading procedure.
+If this still is an issue for you, consider deactivating the filter and only run the one-time-cleanup.

+### Is any personal data collected? ###
+No. The privacy policy of _Statify_ is untouched.
+Data is only processed, not stored or exposed to anyone.

+### Are regular expression filters possible? ###
+Not for now.
+At the moment it's only a simple domain filter, as regular expression matching is significantly slower.

+If you like to have this feature, please leave a feature request in GitHub or the WordPress support forum.

 ## Screenshots ##
 1. Statify Blacklist settings page